Not a lot more to say.

 Several readers have asked me about how my recovery from my accident is coming along.
 (For those of you who don’t know, I was descending the Hillary Step, after summiting without oxygen, carrying a Sherpa who had collapsed, poor fellow, when I slipped and broke my leg.
 Oh, you don’t believe that?
 How about this?) [...]

 Now we are going to get to the hard stuff, the stuff we all have to work at for our entire photographing lives: composition and lighting.
 Hard yes, but John has made it more interesting and fun by using photographs in a slideshow to illustrate each tip.

 Once again, if you want to photograph wildlife, Colin is your man.
-In this chapter he gives you some solid tips that will improve your chances of making a real keeper photograph.
+In this article he gives you some solid tips that will improve your chances of making a real keeper photograph.

-Up to now in this book John has written about cameras for general travel photography, but what if your interest is wildlife?
-Well, then, Colin is your man and in this chapter he zeroes in on the gear you need to make great images of wildlife from a boat.
+John has written about cameras for general travel photography, but what if your interest is wildlife?
+Well, then, Colin is your man and in this article he zeroes in on the gear you need to make great images of wildlife from a boat.

-In the last chapter John listed the capabilities that his ideal cruiser camera would have.
+In the last article John listed the capabilities that his ideal cruiser camera would have.
 In this one he recommends a system and some cameras that have those capabilities.

 If you want to take a step up from premium point and shoots, what features really matter?
 John cuts through the fog of specifications and conflicting claims to answer that.